widelands/widelands/doc/sphinx/source/animations.rst

    *Mandatory*.
 This is the name of the animation.
 The animation can then be referenced by this name e.g. if you want to trigger it in a production program.

 **files**
    *Mandatory*.
 A template for the image names.
 Our example will pick up any image from ``idle_00.png`` through ``idle_99.png`` in the specified directory path -- the current path in our example.
 These images can optionally have corresponding player color mask images called ``idle_00_pc.png`` through ``idle_99_pc.png``.
-Make sure to include leading 0's in the file names and to have consistent length -- we support either 2 digit or 3 digit numbers in an animation.
+Make sure to include leading 0's in the file names and to have consistent length -- we support 1, 2 and 3 digit numbers in an animation.

 **pictures**
    *DEPRECATED*.
 The same as ``files``.